raspberrypilearning/pixel-pet/worksheet.md

 First you'll need to design your pet avatar before you program any actions.
 [Here are some examples](https://www.youtube.com/watch?v=PpHFQXoISWc) to give you an idea!
 You can also print [this worksheet](files/printable-worksheet.pdf) to help you design your pixel pet.

-1. Open a Terminal by clicking on **Menu**, **Accessories** and **Terminal**
+1. Open a Terminal by clicking on **Menu**, **Accessories** and **Terminal**.
 1. Type `cd RPi_8x8GridDraw` and press **Enter** on the keyboard.
-1. Next type `8x8grid-sense.py` This will run an application which you can use to draw your space pet avatar.
+1. Next, type `8x8grid-sense.py`.
+This will run an application which you can use to draw your space pet avatar.

 	![8x8gridraw application](images/GUI.png)

-1. Simply select the colour you wish to use from the grid with your mouse pointer and then select the circle in the grid to change it to that colour.
+1. Simply select the colour you wish to use from the grid with your mouse pointer, and then select the circle in the grid to change it to that colour.

-1. Alternatively, you may wish to draw your picture out on square paper with coloured pencils instead like this:
+1. Alternatively, you may wish to draw your picture out on squared paper with coloured pencils instead like this:

 	![square paper avatar](images/square-paper.png)

-1. You will need another pet design, preferably one that is very similar to the first so that we can animate your pet.
+1. You will need another pet design, preferably one that is very similar to the first, so that we can animate your pet.
 Here you can see the image is almost identical to the one above, but the feet are in a different place:

 	![](images/square-paper-2.png)